milanaleksic/WinLauncher/README.md

 - **programArgs** - (optional) You can send parameters to your Java program using this parameter
 - **extraClasspathDir** - (optional) If not all of your classes are in lib\*.jar libraries but in a directory you simply want to add to path (like out\production in above example), you can use this parameter to mention that dir.

+### Java API

+As part of the project source code, you are also given the simple Java API classes to ease the cooperation between the Java process and WinLauncher executable.
+The ode is straight-forward and utilized in the sample project, so I believe no additional information is needed.

+Still, if you need any other information concerning Java API please feel free to contact me with questions and/or open issues if you see something is wrong with the code.

 Advanced topics
 ---------------